-We must establish access to real-time data on mental health and suicide to better identify, intervene, and mitigate suicide and suicidal distress.
-Just as real-time data is made available regarding COVID-19 infections and deaths, we need real-time data to address the mental health and suicide-related impacts of the pandemic.
+We must establish access to near real-time data on mental health and suicide to better identify, intervene, and mitigate suicide and suicidal distress.
+Just as real-time data is made available regarding COVID-19 infections and deaths, we need near real-time data to address the mental health and suicide-related impacts of the pandemic.

-Advancing Priority 4
+Priority 4 Calls to Action

 Priority 4 Work Group